BrianBrophy/OpenStack-Installation/README.md

 <pre>neutron net-list</pre>

-- Create tenant subnet (this subnet is hidden behind the Network node, accessible only by the instance VMs)
+- Create tenant subnet (this subnet is hidden behind the Network node, accessible only by the instance VMs).
+Note we are reserving an early portion of the address space to be able to use for other things.

-<pre>neutron subnet-create demo-net --name demo-subnet --dns-nameserver 8.8.8.8 --gateway 172.16.10.1 172.16.10.0/24</pre>
+<pre>neutron subnet-create demo-net --name demo-subnet --dns-nameserver 8.8.8.8 --allocation-pool start=172.16.10.20,end=172.16.10.254 --gateway 172.16.10.1 172.16.10.0/24</pre>

 - Confirm by listing tenant subnets